 \subsection{The Auriga simulations}

-The Auriga project is a suite of cosmological magneto-hydrodynamical zoom-in simulations, which consists of 30 isolated Milky Way mass halos \citep{Grand2017}.
-The Auriga sample was selected from the dark matter only version of the EAGLE Ref-L100N1504 simulation \citep{Schaye2015}, and the simulations were carried out with the N-body magneto-hydrodynamical moving mesh code AREPO \citep{Springel2010}.
-The simulations contain comprehensive physical processes of galaxy formation, such as primordial and metal-line cooling mechanism \citep{Vogelsberger2013}, a hybrid multi-phase star formation model \citep{Springel2003}, stellar feedback \citep{Marinacci2014}, AGN feedback \citep{Springel2005}, a UV background field \citep{FaucherGiguere2009} and magnetic fields \citep{Pakmor2013}.
-The initial masses of baryon particles and high-resolution dark matter particles are $m_{\rm b}\sim5\times10^4\,\rm M_{\odot}$ and $m_{\rm DM}\sim3\times10^5\,\rm M_{\odot}$, respectively.
-We refer the reader to \citet{Grand2017} for more details of the Auriga simulations.\\
+The Auriga project is a suite of cosmological magnetohydrodynamical zoom-in simulations, which consists of 30 isolated Milky Way-mass haloes \citep{Grand2017}.
+The Auriga sample was selected from the dark matter-only version of the EAGLE Ref-L100N1504 simulation \citep{Schaye2015}, and the simulations were carried out with the N-body magnetohydrodynamical moving-mesh code AREPO \citep{Springel2010}.
+The simulations contain comprehensive physical processes of galaxy formation, such as primordial and metal-line cooling mechanism \citep{Vogelsberger2013}, a hybrid multi-phase star formation model \citep{Springel2003}, stellar feedback \citep{Marinacci2014}, AGN feedback \citep{Springel2005}, a UV background field \citep{FaucherGiguere2009}, and magnetic fields \citep{Pakmor2013}.
+The initial masses of baryon particles and high-resolution dark matter particles were $m_{\rm b}\sim5\times10^4\,\rm M_{\odot}$ and $m_{\rm DM}\sim3\times10^5\,\rm M_{\odot}$, respectively.
+We refer to \citet{Grand2017} for more details of the Auriga simulations.\\